rapidsai/rapids.ai/hpc.md

 {% capture intro_content %}

-RAPIDS’s GPU accelerated data science tools can be deployed on all of the major clouds, allowing anyone to take advantage of the speed increases and TCO reductions that RAPIDS enables.
+RAPIDS works extremely well in traditional HPC environments where GPUs are often co-located with accelerated networking hardware such as InfiniBand.
 {: .subtitle}

-RAPIDS works well in HPC settings where often users use SLURM to deploy jobs onto Multi-Node Multi-GPU clusters
+Deploying on HPC often means using queue management systems such as SLURM, LSF, PBS, etc. Below we demonstrate using RAPIDS with SLURM:

 {% endcapture %}